-Located in the Office of Student Services, the Transfer Center's mission is to prepare students to successfully transfer to both public and private baccalaureate-granting educational institutions by providing information, education, and support services.
+Housed with Career Services in the Career & Transfer Center, the Transfer Center's mission is to prepare students to successfully transfer to both public and private baccalaureate-granting educational institutions by providing information, education, and support services.
 Students should begin researching transfer options early in their academic career since different institutions often require different classes in completing major preparation requirements prior to transfer.
-The Transfer Center houses a college catalog collection, reference library, articulation agreements, a transfer website, and other resource materials to help students experience the smoothest possible transition to four-year colleges and universities.
-It also conducts various workshops on transfer, applying to the university, financing your education, day and overnight trips to visit universities, an annual University Day, and an annual Transfer Celebration Luncheon.
-The Transfer Center hosts visits by CSU, UC, private, and out-of-state Admissions Representatives to assist students on an individual basis with their transfer needs.
-Students are encouraged to use the Transfer Center on a drop-in basis or by appointment.
+The Transfer Center frequently posts announcements on Canvas to keep students updated on transfer-related opportunities.
+The Transfer Center facilitates various workshops, open application labs, university visits, and an annual college fair.
+The Transfer Center also hosts visits by CSU, UC, private, and out-of-state Admissions Representatives to assist students on an individual basis with their transfer needs.
+Students are encouraged to visit the Transfer Center or email for support (transfercenter@cmccd.edu).